iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 The crawled data covered more than 90% of the test set of the experiment, and boosted the RMSE value of our submission from 1.304 to a whopping 0.546.
 We managed to make it one step further to 0.539 by adding the crawled data to our training set.
 For the record, the 2nd place, who also played with web spiders, only managed to get the RMSE value to 0.87.
 This is a great success.

 On a side note, you probably shouldn't attempt this if you don't have credits on AWS.
-This 3-day journey through AWS with a spider swarm cost me US$44.96, with more than $30 spent on EC2 and more than $10 spent on traffic (AWS charges for traffic beyond 1 GB).
+This 3-day journey through AWS with a spider swarm cost me an astonishing amount of US$44.96, with more than $30 spent on EC2 and more than $10 spent on traffic (AWS charges for traffic beyond 1 GB).
 Fortunately, I have them all covered by my remaining credits from AWS Educate, making this whole crawler project an enjoyable experience.

 ## Gallery